dingusdev/dingusppc/README.md

 ## Implemented Features

 This emulator has a debugging environment, complete with a disassembler.
-We also have implemented enough to allow OpenFirmware to boot, going so far as to allow audio playback of the boot-up jingles.
+We also have implemented enough to allow Open Firmware to boot, going so far as to allow audio playback of the boot-up jingles.

 ## How to Use